 With an ageing population it is vital that we identify preventive measures for those at risk of dementia.
 The English Longitudinal Study of Ageing (ELSA) cohort is proving a valuable resource for investigating how cognitive reserve (assessed through educational attainment, occupational complexity and leisure activities) affects a person's risk of developing dementia in later life.

-Professor Andrew Steptoe, director of the English Longitudinal Study of Ageing (ELSA) study, commenting on this study explains: “The disappointing results of pharmacological treatment trials for dementia highlight the need to redouble efforts at prevention.
-Although we cannot draw causal conclusions from this analysis, our study suggests that the maintenance of active mental and social life in later years may be beneficial.”
+Commenting on the study, Professor Andrew Steptoe, Director of the English Longitudinal Study of Ageing (ELSA) study, explains: 'The disappointing results of pharmacological treatment trials for dementia highlight the need to redouble efforts at prevention.
+Although we cannot draw causal conclusions from this analysis, our study suggests that the maintenance of active mental and social life in later years may be beneficial.'

-Dr Dorina Cadar, the senior author said: “Individuals with greater cognitive reserve seem to exhibit greater efficiency and capacity, being able to compensate more effectively with age and neuropathologic changes.
-Building cognitive reserve should be a lifetime pursuit!”
+Dr Dorina Cadar, the senior author of the study, adds: 'Individuals with greater cognitive reserve seem to exhibit greater efficiency and capacity, being able to compensate more effectively with age and neuropathologic changes.
+Building cognitive reserve should be a lifetime pursuit!'

 What to read next

 Ruby recently started as a postdoctoral researcher in DPUK.
 Alongside pursuing her research in factors affecting mental health and wellbeing, she contributes her valuable experience of working with cohort data to the developers working on the Data Portal upgrades.

 The English Longitudinal Study of Ageing is a representative cohort of the English population in the DPUK Data Portal – it has unique data with some real potential for cross-cohort dementia research.
 2002 is the year it got started, 18,000 is the number of participants, eight is the number of times they have done medical tests, and 65 is their average age now.
 If you are interested in dementia research and have not considered using this valuable health study yet, Dorina Cader explains why you should.